 A comprehensive introduction to the four skills of the language: speaking, aural comprehension, reading, writing.
 Structure and communication skills are emphasized through extensive use of French in the classroom.
+Prerequisite: FREN 101 with a minimum grade of D.

 FREN 201.
 Intermediate Active French.
 3 Hours.